Only members can access this page. Subscribe to our membership to continue.Join Membership Program

 I've cried a lot this week.
-Your responses overwhelmed me.
+Your responses to this series have overwhelmed me.
 You were vulnerable, honest, and raw.
 You shared your stories with me, a practical stranger.
 Although, I feel like I know you more deeply than ever now.
-Here are three (anonymous) stories that touched my heart.
+Here are three (anonymous) stories that touched my heart:

-"After my son was born I had visited New Jersey where I am from, and I was standing in front of the mirror putting mascara on.
-My mother walked by the bathroom and said, "what's the point of putting makeup on when your body looks like that?"
+"After my son was born I visited New Jersey where I am from, and I was standing in front of the mirror putting mascara on.
+My mother walked by the bathroom and said, 'what's the point of putting makeup on when your body looks like that?'
 I closed the bathroom door and I cried so hard.
 This kind of treatment of course led to an eating disorder when I was 16 and starved myself for months.
-As well as years of extreme exercise, starvation diets, and binge eating, and relationships with people who treated me bad.
-I had zero self esteem.
+As well as years of extreme exercise, starvation diets, binge eating, and relationships with people who treated me badly.
+I had zero self-esteem.
 I learned that the only value I had was the way I looked and I was nothing without that, and that's all that I had.
 I'm 39 years old now and it's been a long journey, but I am at the place now where I completely love myself.
 I know my value is inside and I'm determined to help other women know that too."

 "Since I was in 2nd grade (I'm now 61) I was teased and told, 'you're stupid', 'you're fat', 'you're ugly', 'you're poor'.
 Hearing that EVERY DAY in school and not getting affirmation at home that I was not those things, they settled deep within me and left scars.
 Deep, painful scars.
 I've been able to overcome much of it over the years.
 My husband of 41 years tells me constantly that I'm the most beautiful and gorgeous woman ever.
 That I'm his queen.
 My kids tell me I'm so beautiful and remind me I'm created in the image of God.
 I KNOW that to be true, but it's releasing the lies and choosing a different truth that takes time.
 I've gone thru counseling and much prayer and devotions.
 I'm not fully there and may not get there until I'm with my Savior."